rafzby/alexa-weather-skill/README.md

 Alexa weather skill using OpenWeatherMap API.

 ## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+This project requires *python3.5*!

-Create an account on http://openweathermap.org/api and get API KEY.
+Create an account on http://openweathermap.org/api and get the API KEY.

 Create .env file in project directory and complete it as below: